Code-Institute-Submissions/KieranSweeden-fol.io/README.md

 In order to gain a better understanding as to how the application will be divided in terms of user scope, core functionality & it's contained apps, a spreadsheet was created which can be viewed here: https://docs.google.com/spreadsheets/d/1DoUd4K2EvncLdwspScBpB-SKJV1YkRlqaxTjj5FSsyo/edit?usp=sharing.

-Although this spreadsheet is analyzing the application at a high level, the structure is visually clear which will help maintain focus on the core aspects of the application during development.
+Although this spreadsheet is analysing the application at a high level, the structure is visually clear which will help maintain focus on the core aspects of the application during development.

 Regarding information architecture, the chosen navigational schema is the Tree Structure, due to its reduction of complexity, and it's familiarity with most users which will aid in learnability.